shin5ok/multi-container-for-cloud-run/README.md

 gcloud auth login --update-adc
 ```

 2. Create your Artifact Registory, and prepare Cloud Spanner table
+You may be asked to enable some APIs.
 ```
 make spanner repo
 ```